OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 3. Install `pip` and `Ansible` in `Deploy Node`:
     * `` yum install -y yum-plugin-priorities yum-utils vim net-tools git ansible``

-4. Clone the [TF Ansible deployer repository](https://github.com/Juniper/contrail-ansible-deployer) in `Deploy Node`:
+4. Clone the [OpenSDN Ansible deployer repository](https://github.com/Juniper/contrail-ansible-deployer) in `Deploy Node`:
     * `` git clone https://github.com/Juniper/contrail-ansible-deployer.git ``

 ----

-Basic Deployment of Tungsten Fabric as a CNI for K8s
+Basic Deployment of OpenSDN as a CNI for K8s
 ----------------------------------------------------

 ### Configuration

-In this section we will demonstrate a basic deployment of TF.
+In this section we will demonstrate a basic deployment of OpenSDN.
 Before proceeding we would need to configure the `instances.yml` located within the `contrail-ansible-deployer/config` folder of the cloned repository.
 It contains three main sections:

 1. `provider_config`: contains provider specific setting such as the ssh user name and location of ssh keys required to login to the target hosts.

 2. `instances`: contains target host specific information and specifies which roles to install on each host.

-3. `contrail_configuration`: contains TF configuration settings.
+3. `contrail_configuration`: contains OpenSDN configuration settings.
 All parameters in this section are optional.
 A list of parameters for this section is presented in `contrail_configuration.md` of the cloned repository.

 The following shows a sample `instances.yaml` configuration for a k8s cluster with two nodes, one acting as a master and the other as a worker.
 A separate IP space for `KUBERNETES_SERVICE_SUBNETS` (service) and `KUBERNETES_POD_SUBNETS` (pods) is defined with different CIDRs.
 Note by default the minimum database disk space requirement is set to 256GB, however, for this deployment we have changed it to 2GB as can be seen in `DATABASE_NODEMGR__DEFAULTS__minimum_diskGB` and `CONFIG_DATABASE_NODEMGR__DEFAULTS__minimum_diskGB:`.
 Fill in placeholders - marked as ``<...>`` - with info from your setup: